 “First, she tests the latest industrial audiovisual technologies to call into question her own gaze.
-Thus a radical experimentation with mini DV can be seen in her work from the 1990s on… ZONE (1995)… The Lost Days (1999)… the images of police violence downloaded for Still (2009).
-The technology can therefore resonate with her two other preoccupations: to make acts of resilience and systematic disobedience in the face of the obstacles, created by anti-migration policies and the dismantling of the right of asylum; and to focus sustained attention on “those whom society doesn’t care or dare to see; people waiting in limbo and at borders because they do not fit the dominant political narrative or our current economic needs.”
+Thus a radical experimentation with mini DV can be seen in her work from the 1990s on… ZONE (1995)… The Lost Days (1999)… the images of police violence downloaded for STILL (2009).
+The technology is, therefore, able to resonate with her two other preoccupations: to produce acts of resilience and systematic disobedience in the face of the obstacles created by anti-immigration policies and the dismantling of the right of asylum, and to focus sustained attention on “those whom society doesn’t care or dare to see, people waiting in limbo and at borders because they do not fit the dominant political narrative or our current economic needs.”

 Bidhan Jacobs PLASTICITES DES VIOLENCES POLITIQUES AU DEBUT DU XXIe SIECLE, France